Radio Boulevard

 The HRO-60

 The final evolution of tube-type HRO receivers was introduced in 1953 - the HRO-60.
 With 18 tubes, double conversion and a current regulator on the oscillators, it was the final evolution of the tube-type HRO.
 Double conversion was utilized above 7MC when using coil sets B and A or any of the A prefix bandspread coils available.
 Bandspreaded 40M required the C coil set which wasn't double conversion.
 The HRO-60 accessories included coil sets J, H, G, E and F, providing general coverage from 50kc to 430kc and 480kc up to 2.0mc.
 Additionally, an AC coil set provided bandspreaded 15 meter coverage.
 AD covered 6 meters.
 There were two other "A prefix" coil sets, the AA and the AB, both of which bandspreaded in the 27mc up to 35mc ranges.
+There was also an ADX coil that covered 35mc to 50mc.
 The HRO-60 was available from 1953 up to about 1964.
 At the end of production, the selling price had escalated to an unimaginable $745.00!
+And, if $745 in 1964 dollars is equated to 2024 dollars the HRO-60 price would be $7400!
+Wow!

 As with all of the HRO receivers, rack mount versions were available that featured a 30" tall table rack that allowed mounting of a coil storage unit and a rack mounted speaker.
 These rack mounted speakers with coil storage were available as early as with the HRO Senior receivers and, with the introduction of the HRO-50, the type SC-2 coil storage and speaker combination became available.
 Special "dust covers" were installed on these later rack-mount receivers that fit over the side panels and are held in place with two knurled thumb-screws.
 The HRO-60R is only labeled as HRO "Sixty" with no specification as to its rack mount construction (the same is true for the table cabinet.)
-When using one of the rack mounted speaker set-ups one will notice somewhat of a reduction in the bass response due to the lack of any true enclosure for the speaker.
-This is typical of most rack mounted speaker set-ups.
+It doesn't seem that National used the traditional "C" suffix to identify the HRO-60R/SC-2/MRR-2 combo or that they even advertised it as available (I'm using the traditional "C" suffix since it does positively identify the HRO-60R/SC-2/MRR-2 combo.)

-photo right: 1955 HRO-60C Deluxe SN: 393 0255, rack mount HRO-60R receiver in MRR-2 table rack with SC-2 8"speaker & coil storage unit.
+: 1955 HRO-60C Deluxe SN: 393 0255, rack mount HRO-60R receiver in MRR-2 table rack with SC-2 8"speaker & coil storage unit.
 This MRR-2 has its original side trim pieces installed.
 This HRO-60C also has the proper receiver enclosure that slides on the side panels and covers the top and bottom of the chassis and is held in place with 2 thumbscrews.
+The rack mount SC-2 8"speaker won't provide the kind of impressive audio experience that the HRO-60's push-pull high fidelity 6V6s are capable of.
+A separate large speaker with an efficient enclosure can be used to showcase the HRO-60C high fidelity audio capabilities.

-photo above: The HRO-60C (R) chassis.
+photo above: The HRO-60C (R) chassis with the dust cover removed.
 The smaller IF transformers are for the first conversion set-up.
 Note the two dual IF transformers - the HRO-50-1 used three dual IF transformers.
-The rear of the chassis has the Calibration Oscillator installed but a NBFM module is not installed.
+The rear of the chassis has the Calibration Oscillator installed but a NBFM module is not installed (a useless device anyway.)

 This HRO-60C had spent many years in a basement in New York City.
-The chassis "spots" are a result of the somewhat humid environment.
+The chassis "spots" are a result of the somewhat humid environment reacting with the cadmium plating used on the chassis.

 Cold War Use of HRO-50R and HRO-60R Receivers by Sweden - The Swedish Royal Board of Telecommunications made extensive use of the National HRO-50R and especially the HRO-60R receivers when building radio monitoring and point-to-point receiving stations in the late-1950s and through most of the 1960s.
 The system was to provide civilian contingency communications that could link various regional governments together and to the main government in case of a nuclear conflagration.